monicadumescu/Agentie_Imobiliara_SMA/README.md

 The password can be changed latter in the app.
 ## Use-cases
 After logging into the application the user will see a list with all the houses from the database.<br />
 The user can filter the houses, save the houses to see later, search online the houses or book a visit for a house.
 In order to book a visit they need to provide a date and an hour.
-The booking will need to be accepted by the house owner.
+The booking will need to be accepted by the house owner.<br />
 An user can also add houses for sale providin its properties such as address, size and a picture of the house.
 The user can edit or delete his houses later.
-As a house owner, the user can accept or decline a booking for his house.
+As a house owner, the user can accept or decline a booking for his house.<br />
-The app also sends campaign notifications every day.
+The app also sends campaign notifications every day.<br />